Virtual mediation for families

 Mediation would normally take two sessions and sometimes a third meeting is needed to conclude matters.

-The virtual mediation sessions can be used to explore an agreement to find a way forward for both parties as and when the economic climate allows.
-Divorce proceedings can still be issued and financial agreements prepared and filed at Court.
+The virtual mediation sessions can also be used by parties wishing to separate or divorce.
+It will provide opportunity to explore an agreement to find a way forward for both parties.
+Divorce proceedings can be issued and financial agreements prepared and filed at Court.
 This can all be agreed and actioned on a remote basis through mediation.

 The costs of virtual mediation varies from £500 plus VAT for one session, to £2000 plus VAT for a series of meetings, leading to a financial agreement.